ExaWorks/job-api-spec/specification.md

 fashion:

 - The proposed API is **asynchronous**.
 A detailed discussion about the choice between synchronous and asynchronous APIs can be found in [Appendix B](#synchronous-vs-asynchronous-api).
 In short, the implementation of a synchronous API would not scale well in most languages.
-Additionally, if so needed, the API provides a [`waitFor()`](#job-waitfor) method that allows client code to trivially implement a synchronous wrapper around the API.
+Additionally, if so needed, the API provides a [`wait()`](#job-wait) method that allows client code to trivially implement a synchronous wrapper around the API.

 - Bulk versions of calls have been considered.
 The main reason for having bulk